Rhinocerotoidea

-Rhinocerotoidea is a superfamily of perissodactyls that appeared 56 million years ago in the Paleocene.
-They included four extinct families, the Amynodontidae, the Hyracodontidae, the Paraceratheriidae, and the Eggysodontidae.
-The only extant family is the Rhinocerotidae (true rhinoceroses), which survives as five living species.
+Rhinocerotoidea is a superfamily of perissodactyls which includes the living rhinoceroses and their extinct relatives.
+In addition to rhinoceroses (Rhinocerotidae), Rhinocerotoidea also comprises at least three extinct families: the Amynodontidae, Hyracodontidae, and Paraceratheriidae.
+The relationships between the different groups are not well resolved, and two additional extinct families are sometimes recognized, the Eggysodontidae and Forstercooperiidae.

 Extinct non-rhinocerotid members of the group are sometimes considered rhinoceroses in a broad sense.
 Although the term 'rhinoceroses' is sometimes used to refer to all of these, a less ambiguous vernacular term for this group is 'rhinocerotoids'.
-The family Paraceratheriidae contains the largest land mammals known to have ever existed.
+Rhinocerotidae are sometimes called "true rhinoceroses" to distinguish them from other rhinocerotoids.